gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/openocd/publish-procedure.md

 ## Copy binaries to the local archive folder

 -   go to `.../GNU MCU Eclipse/archive`
--   move the latest binaries and MD5 to `releases/openocd`
+-   move the latest binaries and SHA to `releases/openocd`

 ## Share on Facebook